Naver SearchAdvisor — Registration, Sitemap, and Crawl Request: The Complete Guide

 - Log in with Kakao

-- Register the site + submit the sitemap (process is essentially the same)
+- Register the site + submit the sitemap (the process is essentially the same)

 Timeline after registration